 This is a Hollywood art director's dirty wet dream.

 And I can't emphasize enough how many unique artifacts are stuffed into every nook and cranny of this place.
-In every direction there's some type of carnival trinket, morbid knick knack or haunted something, each with a twisted backstory of their own.
+In every direction, there's some type of carnival trinket, morbid knick-knack, or haunted something, each with a twisted backstory of its own.
 You can't escape the evil forces in this place, but why would you want to?

-And what pleasures might your un into at the CIA?
-Some highlights include: a cursed mangled arm-- which grants wishes in 24 hours, but brings a terrible end to those who photograph it-- a haunted painting, the head of bigfoot, a monkey's paw and the mummified body of a midget thief.
+And what pleasures might you run into at the CIA?
+Some highlights include: a cursed mangled arm—which grants wishes in 24 hours but brings a terrible end to those who photograph it—a haunted painting, the head of Bigfoot, a monkey's paw, and the mummified body of a thief.

 There's also a two headed baby, who made the rounds in Florida educating people about the dangers of taking LSD.

-The decor alone would get me coming here weekly, but the shows they host on weekends are some next level shit: performance art, fire eaters, stand up comedy, punk rock bands, freakshow acts and kinky burlesque all await the public on any given open evening.
+The decor alone would have me coming here weekly, but the shows they host on weekends are some next-level stuff: performance art, fire eaters, stand-up comedy, punk rock bands, freakshow acts, and kinky burlesque all await the public on any given open evening.
 And while these are all fine and dandy, no show will ever upstage the bar's charms, and you'll find yourself gravitating toward the outside and posting up next to a plethora of shrunken heads as you top off your beer.
-If this place doesn't scream "date night" then there's no justice in this world.
+If this place doesn't scream "date night," then there's no justice in this world.

-Then there's the owner Carl Crew (aka the "Barnham of Burbank Blvd") who's quite the attraction himself, and worth at least double the admission price to sit down and chat with.
+Then there's the owner Carl Crew (aka the "Barnum of Burbank Blvd"), who's quite the attraction himself and worth at least double the admission price just to sit down and chat with.

-A producer, artist, writer, veteran actor of cult flicks (like this classic) and a former Marin County mortician, Carl fittingly portrayed Jeffrey Daumer in one of the first movies about the infamous killers life.
-Talk with him-- dude has some wild stories-- and for the love of god, ask him to give you a tour of the joint if he isn't busy.
+A producer, artist, writer, veteran actor of cult flicks (like this classic), and a former Marin County mortician, Carl fittingly portrayed Jeffrey Dahmer in one of the first movies about the infamous killer's life.
+Talk with him—dude has some wild stories—and for the love of God, ask him to give you a tour of the joint if he isn't busy.
 It's pretty special.

-A born showman, Carl's enthusiasm and charisma for the madness surrounding him is contagious.
-He's proud of each and every artifact on display, will go into great detail regarding their twisted origin stories and does it all in the manic tone of a Southern carnival barker, which makes things even more fun.
+A born showman, Carl's enthusiasm and charisma for the madness surrounding him are contagious.
+He's proud of each and every artifact on display, will go into great detail regarding their twisted origin stories, and does it all in the manic tone of a Southern carnival barker, which makes things even more fun.

-I'd honestly put CIA in my top 5 list of "LA places you need to come into contact with before you die" It's a damned fine specimen of what makes our strange town so great.
+I'd honestly put CIA in my top 5 list of "LA places you need to experience before you die."
+It's a damned fine specimen of what makes our strange town so great.

 Go to there